albertobas/zk-connect-four/README.md

 ## Technical details

-The bulk of this application is made up of (i) circuits authored in Circom and tested using Typescript, (ii) smart contracts are written in Solidity using Hardhat and (iii) a React application written in TypeScript using Next.js.
+The bulk of this application is made up of (i) circuits authored in Circom and tested using TypeScript, (ii) smart contracts are written in Solidity using Hardhat and (iii) a React application written in TypeScript using Next.js.

 The model that is used to play against a user is a policy optimized by a DQN agent in a reinforcement learning task using PyTorch.